 - Cut the prunes into small pieces using kitchen shears and set aside.

-- Add 2 stick of butter and stir over low heat until the butter fully melts.
+- Add 2 sticks of butter and stir over low heat until the butter fully melts.
 Then remove from heat and let it cool.

 - In a separate bowl, mix the eggs and sugar with an electric mixer.
 Mix until the eggs become slightly foamy.